Build vs Buy the Software: A Detailed Decision-making Framework

 Focus on what it took them to resolve the issue.

 Would you be able to get this support if you find an issue with your system?
-Such issues are part of the software ecosystem and that is why consultation for maintenance, upgrades, and support are critical- be it via internal teams or having external infrastructure from people and other resources perspective.
+Such issues are part of the software ecosystem and that is why consultation for maintenance, upgrades, and support is critical- be it via internal teams or having external infrastructure from the perspective of people and other resources.